Violent spoof Peppa Pig videos bypass YouTube and YouTube Kids filters

 Occurred: March 2017

-A 2017 BBC investigation discovered hundreds of videos of well-known children's cartoon characters on YouTube and YouTube Kids, including Peppa Pig, PAW Patrol, Doc McStuffins and Thomas the Tank Engine.
+A 2017 BBC investigation discovered hundreds of videos of well-known children's cartoon characters on YouTube and YouTube Kids, including Peppa Pig, PAW Patrol, Doc McStuffins, and Thomas the Tank Engine.

 These videos incorporated creepy and disturbing content that passed for real cartoons when viewed by kids, including animated violence and graphic toilet humour, and had not been detected by YouTube's screening software partly as their creators had used animation and keywords targeting children to circumvent it.

 YouTube responded by advising parents to use its YouTube Kids app and turn on 'restricted mode'.
 It also removed some of the videos flagged by the BBC.
+Months later, the company introduced a policy that age restricted content deemed an inappropriate use of family cartoon characters on the YouTube main app when flagged.

 Elsagate